John Patrick (basketball): Career

 On July 6, 2022, Patrick was appointed head coach of the Chiba Jets Funabashi.
 He guided the Chiba Jets to the 2023 B1 League finals where they fell short to the Ryukyu Golden Kings.
 During the 2022-23 season, Patrick's team set a league record by winning 24 games in a row.
 In March 2024, Patrick's Chiba Jets captured the East Asia Super League (EASL) title, remaining undefeated throughout the entire EASL season.

 Patrick returned to Ludwigsburg in the summer of 2024.
 In the FIBA Europe Cup, he guided the team to a quarterfinal appearance in the 2024-25 season.
 He parted ways with Ludwigsburg on March 26, 2025 after a poor run of results (five losses in a row).
 The team was sitting in 10th place of the Bundesliga standings when Patrick's tenure came to a close.

 On July 9, 2025, Patrick was hired as the head coach of the New Taipei Kings of the Taiwan Professional Basketball League (TPBL).
 On November 11, 2025, the New Taipei Kings announced to have parted ways with Patrick.
 Under his tutelage the Kings won three of their first seven league games of the 2025-26 season.

+On May 4, 2026, Patrick was hired as the head coach of the Veltex Shizuoka of the B.League.